list-of-fruits

 Summing Up

-In this article, we have listed different fruits’ names and what they are called in Hindi, Marathi, and Tamil.
+In this article, we have listed different fruits and their names in English and other languages.
 We at EuroKids strongly encourage parents to inculcate healthy eating habits by including more fruits and vegetables in their diet.
-Check out our blog, Healthy Habits For Little Ones: Celebrating World Health Day In Preschool, for tips.
+Check out our blog, Healthy Habits For Little Ones: Celebrating World Health Day In Preschool , for tips.
 You can also visit EuroKids Blogs for more insights on your little one’s development, health, and learning.
 Don’t forget to visit EuroKids Preschools for the perfect first step in your child’s learning journey.